kfl/adventofcode_2024/notes.md

 expression.
 Tried first to solve part 2 by using `ReadP` but that blew up.
 Then looked at why it blew up (by re-reading the example from the task description) realised that it is a combinatorial problem, and then reached for memorisation.
 That worked.
+Both parts are solved in less than 2s, which is OK, but I'd like to get below 1s.
+Switched `Bytestring` instead of `String` that brought the running time under 1s.